timm/misc/gawk/lean/CONTRIBUTE.md

 - Examples, tests are stored inside `eg`.
 Before running an `eg` we reset the random number seed, and cache the current setttings.
   - After running an example, to undo any actions isnde the example, we reset the settings from that cache.
   - See `lib.try`.
+- Functions that return functions are usually iterators; i.e. things that LUA can call in a for-loop; e.g. `for x in fun() do`.
+  Iterators keep track of some internal state and each time they are called, they return the next item.
+The loop terminates when the iterator returns nil.
+E.g. see `lib.items()` that returns a list in sorted key order.

 ## Data standards
 - My csv files have a row one cntaining column names